hhosseinian/Face_Recognition/README.md

 pip install numpy matplotlib opencv-python torch
 ```

+- The Jupyter notebook **1.
+Load and Visualize Data.ipynb** outlines the process of loading and visualizing facial keypoint data from a dataset, using PyTorch's Dataset class to manage the data, applying various transformations such as normalization, rescaling, and cropping, and preparing the data for training a convolutional neural network (CNN) for facial keypoint detection.

 ## Usage

 1. Select an image from the `images/` directory on which you want to perform facial keypoint detection.